 I sit here tonight in my warm house listening to the wind blow just outside my window.
 I know very well that it’s cold out there.
-As a matter of fact just prior to settling in to write this blog I looked at the thermometer which read negative 4 degrees!
+Just before settling in to write this blog I looked at the thermometer which read negative 4 degrees!

 I pull the thin parka around me as my muscles tense up; my body’s reaction to the cold.
 My jaw gets tight as I try to keep my teeth from chattering while the wind whips through the street.
 It creeps in behind my neck forcing its way down my back.
-I reach up and lift the collar of the coat forcing it to reach my ears that are exposed to the cold air.
-I am torn between protecting my cold ears with the jacket and the desire to force my hands deep into the pockets to keep them warm.
+I reach up and lift the collar of the coat stretching it to reach my ears that are exposed to the cold air.
+I’m torn between protecting my cold ears with the jacket and the desire to push my hands deep into the pockets to keep them warm.
 It’s no use.
 There is no relief.
 The cold is too much.

 I continue walking hoping to find shelter from the cold wind.
 My face is burning now from the cold air.
 My nose is beginning to run.
 I reach up to wipe away what has dripped off the tip of my nose.
 I have to laugh as I realize ice has collected just there.
 I keep going if for no other reason than to keep my blood moving.
 If I don’t stand still; if I keep walking my blood will continue to work its way through my body, keeping me, well not warm, but alive.
 I turn as my thoughts are interrupted by a car as it passes.
 They don’t even notice me.
 They look right through me as if I am not standing here freezing.
 I am not surprised.
 I see that all the time.